 Letterpress, which is a relief-based printmaking involving a large mechanical machine, and a substrate (lino block, wood block, lead type, wood type, polymer plate) that is a very specific height.
 Uses oil or rubber-based-ink. (all of my fine press books)

 Linocut, which is a relief-based printmaking that can be printed with a press or by hand.
 Involves carving into a piece of linoleum so that the raised parts print and the carved parts don't.
-Read more about it in Linocut Printmaking 101. (all of our fine press books except The Pink of the Seams)
+Read more about it in Linocut Printmaking 101. (all of our fine press books)

 Screenprinting, which is a planographic printmaking when you use a squeegee to push acrylic ink through a fine mesh with a chemical stencil on it.
 (If a Carp Dreams of the Milky Way)

-All of these fine press books are sewn except for The Size of Texas, The Midnight Garden, and The Pink of the Seams.
-The Pink of the Seams is unbound; the pages are literally not attached to one another but grouped in a fancy envelope.
+All of these fine press books are sewn except for The Size of Texas and The Midnight Garden.
 The Size of Texas and The Midnight Garden are perfect bound with a machine we had in 2018.
 You can read about our favourite binding method in Pretty Perfect Paperback Binding.

 Illustrations (that aren't just for kids): Adults like pictures, too.
-(Caterpillar Portraits, The Size of Texas, The Midnight Garden, The Pink of the Seams, If a Carp Dreams of the Milky Way)
+(Caterpillar Portraits, The Size of Texas, The Midnight Garden, If a Carp Dreams of the Milky Way)

 Marbling: This is a totally beautiful process that I've used to enhance the cover on Caterpillar Portraits.
 It involves floating a bunch of swirling pigment on some water, and placing your paper very carefully on top of it so the colours transfer.